Bkjana/React/README.md

 ## Available Scripts

-From these you can download any one project as zip file then unzip this and open it in your favorite code editor (as VS Code)
+From these you can download any one project as zip file then unzip this and open it in your favorite code editor (For example VS Code).

+Then open any Command Line Interface (for example, a command prompt, PowerShell, etc.) in the same location where the package.json file exists in the project and run the following command:

 ### `npm install`

-For download all module
+For download all node module

 ### `npm start`